johnmarktaylor91/torchlens/README.md

 ## Acknowledgments

-The development of TorchLens benefitted greatly from discussions with Nikolaus Kriegeskorte, George Alvarez, Alfredo Canziani, Tal Golan, and the Visual Inference Lab at Columbia University.
+The development of *TorchLens* benefitted greatly from discussions with Nikolaus Kriegeskorte, George Alvarez, Alfredo Canziani, Tal Golan, and the Visual Inference Lab at Columbia University.
 All network visualizations were created with graphviz.
 Logo created by Nikolaus Kriegeskorte.

 ## Citing Torchlens

-To cite TorchLens, you can
+To cite *TorchLens*, you can
-cite [this paper describing the package](https://www.nature.com/articles/s41598-023-40807-0) (and consider adding a star to this repo if you find TorchLens useful):
+cite [this paper describing the package](https://www.nature.com/articles/s41598-023-40807-0) (and consider adding a star to this repo if you find *TorchLens* useful):

-Taylor, J., Kriegeskorte, N. Extracting and visualizing hidden activations and computational graphs of PyTorch models with TorchLens.
+Taylor, J., Kriegeskorte, N. Extracting and visualizing hidden activations and computational graphs of PyTorch models with *TorchLens*.
 Sci Rep 13, 14375 (2023). https://doi.org/10.1038/s41598-023-40807-0

 ## Contact

-As TorchLens is still in active development, I would love your feedback.
+As *TorchLens* is still in active development, I would love your feedback.
 Please contact johnmarkedwardtaylor@gmail.com, contact me via [twitter](https://twitter.com/johnmark_taylor), or post on the [issues](https://github.com/johnmarktaylor91/torchlens/issues) or [discussion](https://github.com/johnmarktaylor91/torchlens/discussions) page for this GitHub